cholakovvv/audits/README.md

-# Introduction

-My name is Cholakov and this is my public portfolio of my experience as an independent EVM security researcher.

-Currently, I am actively participating in contests on platforms such as Code4rena, Sherlock, and CodeHawks.

-You can find me on Twitter @cholakovv.

-# Book an audit
+# Audit Portfolio - cholakovv

-If you are a founder or an engineer looking to get your smart contract protocol audited by a security expert, you can contact me on [Twitter](https://twitter.com/cholakovv), [Telegram](https://t.me/cholakovv), or [Discord](discord.com/users/972547536470540359) to discuss your needs and help you secure your project.
+If you are a founder or an engineer looking to get your smart contract protocol audited by a security expert, you can contact me on [Twitter](https://twitter.com/cholakovv), [Telegram](https://t.me/cholakovv), or Discord @cholakovv to discuss your needs and help you secure your project.

 # Engagements